mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/hunting-license/index.md

 # Setup

-I'll complete this challenge using a Linux VM.
+I'll complete this challenge using a Kali Linux VM.
 I'll create a `workspace` directory at `/` to hold all the files related to this challenge, and the commands ran on my machine will be prefixed with `❯` for clarity.